Updated: July 2020

 Counting humpback whales

-If all assumptions are met, the proportion of “marked” whales in the second sample should equal the proportion of marked whales in the total population.
-An alternative method of identifying or “marking” whales is to use a biopsy dart to collect tiny skin samples, then genetic analysis to identify individuals.
-Smith et al. (1999) applied mark-recapture methodology to the entire North Atlantic basin, collecting fluke photographs and genetic identifications at the West Indies breeding ground and all North Atlantic feeding grounds over two consecutive years, to derive an abundance estimate for the entire North Atlantic.
+Since humpback whales can be individually identified by the unique markings on their flukes, population size can also be estimated using “mark-recapture” methodologies.
+A sample of whales is identified (“marked”) by photographing their flukes.
+An alternative method of identifying or marking whales is to use a biopsy dart to collect tiny skin samples and then conducting a genetic analysis to identify individuals.
+A second sample of marked individuals (either by fluke markings or genetics) is “recaptured” or collected some time (e.g. one year) later.
+If all assumptions are met, the proportion of marked whales in the second recaptured sample should equal the proportion of marked whales in the total population.
+Smith et al. (1999) applied mark-recapture methodology to the entire North Atlantic basin, collecting fluke photographs and genetic identifications at the West Indies breeding ground and all known North Atlantic feeding grounds over two consecutive years, to derive an abundance estimate for the entire North Atlantic.

 Feeding ground estimates